Astonomy/Astonomy/README.md

 # HELLO WORLD
 ## A student who is intrested in coding

-To do:
+Learning: C++, Html, CSS, JavaScript

-Learn C++
+Learned: Digital Photography

-Try to attend Supercomputer Challenge
+Aim: Supercomputer Challenge

 ## Nice to meet you🤝